Hammadi Agrebi Stadium: History

 The stadium was inaugurated on 6 July 2001 under the name Stade 7 November in the framework of the 2000–01 Tunisian Cup final between CS Hammam-Lif and Étoile du Sahel (1–0).
 Hammadi Agrebi Stadium hosted the largest sporting events in Tunisia, most notably the 2001 Mediterranean Games, in which the Tunisian national team won the gold medal of the football tournament after winning the final match 1–0 over Italy.
 It also hosted six matches of the 2004 African Cup of Nations, which Tunisia won after its 2–1 victory over the Morocco in the final match.

 Six matches of the final leg of the CAF Champions League were played on the stadium.
 In 2006, between the CS Sfaxien and the Egyptian Al-Ahly SC, and in the years 2010, 2011, 2012, 2018 and 2019, during which it faced Esperance de Tunis, respectively, TP Mazembe, Wydad AC twice and Al-Ahly SC twice.
 Two matches of the first leg of the CAF Confederation Cup final were played on the stadium.
 In 2011 between Club Africain and Maghreb de Fès, in 2013 between CS Sfaxien and TP Mazembe.
 Two matches of the CAF Super Cup were played on the stadium: the 2008 edition between Étoile du Sahel and CS Sfaxien, and the 2012 edition between Esperance de Tunis and Maghreb de Fès.
 The French Professional Football League, which wanted to relocate the Trophée des champions between Olympique de Marseille and Paris Saint-Germain, announced that the 2010 edition will take place at the stadium on 28 July 2010.

-In October 2015, the government of Habib Essid sparked a great controversy and opposition reactions against the backdrop of announcing its intention to mortgage the stadium, before retracting under public pressure.
-The stadium obtained the first class certificate from the International Athletics Federation, as the stadium most conforms to the standards and specifications in its field.
+In October 2015, the government of Habib Essid announced its intention to mortgage the stadium, a proposal that drew criticism from opposition figures and others before the government withdrew it.
+The stadium received a Class 1 certificate from the International Association of Athletics Federations, indicating that it met the organization's standards for athletics venues.
 In May 2020, the stadium was ranked tenth in the world, according to a poll by the Spanish newspaper Marca for the most beautiful stadiums in the world, with 14,000 votes.
 The stadium recorded the largest number of audiences, estimated at sixty thousand spectators, on two occasions, the first in the final match of the 2004 African Cup of Nations between Tunisia and the Morocco, and the second on 22 May 2008 in the match between Club Africain and Espérance Sportive de Zarzis within the framework of the 2007–08 Tunisian Ligue Professionnelle 1.